-Expenditures decreased \$300,841, which is 1.43%, from fiscal year 2018.
-This is primarily due to the difference in capital outlay.
-In fiscal year 2018 the District entered into a capital lease agreement for copiers.
-The District did not enter into any capital leases in fiscal year 2019.
+Expenditures decreased \$1,548,871, which is 7.49%, from fiscal year 2019.
+This is primarily due to capital expenditures being made from the capital projects fund in fiscal year 2020 instead of the general fund.

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED JUNE 30, 2019 (UNAUDITED)
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED JUNE 30, 2020 (UNAUDITED)